 Gerald Gentleman Station (GGS) is a coal-fired electrical generation facility owned and operated by Nebraska Public Power District (NPPD).
 The plant, which is capable of generating 1,365 MW of power, uses a Type C low sulfur coal from Wyoming's Powder River Basin.
 Fly ash and bottom ash are the two products of coal combustion at GGS.
 The majority of the bottom ash is sold; thus, fly ash is the primary product placed in the site's ash disposal facility (see Figure 1).
-Based on data from 2014-2018 (NPPD and Golder, 2019), GGS generates an average of approximately 198,400 tons of fly ash each year.
-Of that total, on average approximately 154,700 tons have historically been sold annually, and approximately 43,700 dry tons were placed in the ash disposal facility each year.
-Similar to recent years, significantly more fly ash was marketed in 2019, resulting in just approximately 17,900 tons being placed in the disposal facility through the end of September.
-The projected ash disposal rate moving forward is 92,500 cubic yards (cy) per year (or 135,000 tons per year based on a density of 1.46 ton/cy).
-The current estimated remaining capacity at the facility is 5.3 million cubic yards.
-Ash will be placed in seven phases over a period of approximately 57 years.

 On April 17, 2015, the United States Environmental Protection Agency (USEPA) published the final Coal Combustion Residuals (CCR) Rule in the Code of Federal Regulations.
-The CCR Rule was published under 40 CFR Part 257 of the Subtitle D solid waste provisions under the Resource Conservation and Recovery Act (RCRA).
+The CCR Rule was published under 40 CFR Part 257 of the Subtitle D solid waste provisions under the Resource Conservation and Recovery Act.
 This report has been prepared to be consistent with the annual inspection requirements for CCR landfills under Part 257.84.
-The following sections present the findings from the annual inspection of the ash disposal facility performed on October 22, 2019.
+The following sections present the findings from the annual inspection of the ash disposal facility performed on November 18, 2020.